-Strengths Limitations or weaknesses + Simulates fish growth across the entire life cycle - Data requirements and data availability may be an issue. + Can be coupled to other models such as mass balance to calculate production and nutrient loadings. - More complex than other growth models Summary: DEB models are more complex than other growth models, however if the required data is available they are beyond to simplete enough a constant of the outline life such and any shall be other models to obtain the they can be used to simulate growth across the entire life cycle and coupled to other models to estimate production and nutrient loadings.
+Strengths Limitations or weaknesses + Simulates fish growth across the entire life cycle - Data requirements and data availability may be an issue. + Can be coupled to other models such as mass balance to calculate production and nutrient loadings.
+More complex than other growth models Summary: DEB models are more complex than other growth models, however if the required data is available they can be used to simulate growth across the entire life cycle and coupled to other models to estimate production and nutrient loadings.